Peripheral Component Interconnect: PCI bus transactions

 PCI bus traffic consists of a series of PCI bus transactions.
 Each transaction consists of an address phase followed by one or more data phases.
 The direction of the data phases may be from initiator to target (write transaction) or vice versa (read transaction), but all of the data phases must be in the same direction.
 Either party may pause or halt the data phases at any point.
 (One common example is a low-performance PCI device that does not support burst transactions, and always halts a transaction after the first data phase.)

 Any PCI device may initiate a transaction.
 First, it must request permission from a PCI bus arbiter on the motherboard.
 The arbiter grants permission to one of the requesting devices.
 The initiator begins the address phase by broadcasting a 32-bit address plus a 4-bit command code, then waits for a target to respond.
 All other devices examine this address and one of them responds a few cycles later.

 64-bit addressing is done using a two-stage address phase.
 The initiator broadcasts the low 32 address bits, accompanied by a special "dual address cycle" command code.
-Devices which do not support 64-bit addressing can simply not respond to that command code.
+Devices that do not support 64-bit addressing can simply not respond to that command code.
 The next cycle, the initiator transmits the high 32 address bits, plus the real command code.
 The transaction operates identically from that point on.
 To ensure compatibility with 32-bit PCI devices, it is forbidden to use a dual address cycle if not necessary, i.e. if the high-order address bits are all zero.

 While the PCI bus transfers 32 bits per data phase, the initiator transmits 4 active-low byte enable signals indicating which 8-bit bytes are to be considered significant.
 In particular, a write must affect only the enabled bytes in the target PCI device.
 They are of little importance for memory reads, but I/O reads might have side effects.
 The PCI standard explicitly allows a data phase with no bytes enabled, which must behave as a no-op.